sourcegraph/handbook/content/departments/product-engineering/engineering/process/incidents/playbooks/dotcom_deleted_entirely.md

 1. [Navigate to the `cloud` cluster on the Google Cloud console](https://console.cloud.google.com/kubernetes/list?project=sourcegraph-dev) and click `Connect`, run the `gcloud command it gives you.
 1. Ensure you have Velero installed locally (`brew install velero`)
 1. Check to see if the `velero` namespace exists. `kubectl get ns velero`
-1. If it does not, you likely need to install an configure Velero.
+1. If it does not, you need to install and configure Velero.

    ```
    gcloud config set project sourcegraph-dev